The Lansing Public Service Department is responsible for clearing snow and salting of 444 miles of City streets.

 Salting of Streets

-City crews will salt 139 miles of designated City streets (State trunklines and major streets) and continue until snow accumulates up to 2 inches deep.
+City crews will salt 139 miles of designated City streets (State trunklines and major streets) and continue until snow accumulates up to two inches deep.
 Please do not tailgate salt trucks.
 Remember, they are tossing rock salt and are often driving slower than the rest of the traffic.

-When snow depth exceeds 2 inches on State trunklines and major streets, City crews will start plowing on 139 miles of designated City streets.
+When snow depth exceeds two inches on State trunklines and major streets, City crews will start plowing 139 miles of designated City streets.
 When snow depth on local streets exceeds 4 inches, crews will start plowing the local streets as soon as the State trunklines and major streets are completed.
 Please do not "crowd the plow," our trucks are driving slower and need plenty of room to push the snow to the curb, use caution when passing a plow truck.

 Residents have several responsibilities when it snows:

 - The occupant (or owner of an unoccupied parcel) must remove snow and ice from the sidewalk within 24 hours after the snow has fallen.